-However, several private (non-federal) educational loans allow application by such students if they obtain a U.S. citizen or U.S. permanent resident co-signer.
-The co-signer must supply a U.S. social security number, have a satisfactory credit history, and demonstrate sufficient current income to repay credit obligations (including the educational loan).
+An applicant who is neither a U.S. citizen nor a U.S. permanent resident is ineligible for U.S. Federal student aid and so the FAFSA is not needed (exceptions are listed under the definition of "eligible noncitizen", on the U.S. Department of Education's website: http://studentaid.ed.gov/glossary#letter-e loan).
 The student applicant also should provide a U.S. social security number if possible.
 With a creditworthy co-signer, a student can borrow up to the cost of attendance.
-Tulane determines the borrower's maximum loan eligibility based on the cost of attendance for the 2016-2017 academic year, less any other financial aid received.
+Tulane determines the borrower's maximum loan eligibility based on the cost of attendance for the 2017-2018 academic year, less any other financial aid received.
 The interest rates are variable.
 For more details on these private commercial education loans (and/or to verify the latest information, which may be changed by the lenders without notice), contact each agency directly, using the detailed information found on our website: